-The Social Workers Benevolent Trust will be 50 years old in June this year and during 2021 we will be celebrating five decades of supporting both current and former social workers and their dependants who are experiencing hardship.
+The Social Workers Benevolent Trust was 50 years old in June this year and during 2021 we will be celebrating five decades of supporting both current and former social workers and their dependants who are experiencing hardship.

 In 1970, the British Association of Social Workers (BASW) was formed to take over the activities and functions of various organisations including The Association of Psychiatric Social Workers, The Institute of Medical Social Workers, The Society of Mental Welfare Officers, The Association of Child Care Officers, The Association of Family Case Workers, The Association of Social Workers and The Moral Welfare Workers’ Association.